Bug report #15555

 I found many situations where this tool seems not work properly.
 I attach a zip file with a shapefile having two adjacent poligons (two pictures showing before and after included too).

 Before this, I have verified them with topology checker tool whitout errors.

 I select this two adjacent polygons, and when I ejecute this tool, I get a new polygon, but still appears some segments from comun edge in the new polygon..

-#2 Updated by Jukka Rahkonen almost 4 years ago
+#2 Updated by Jukka Rahkonen about 4 years ago

 This is not a bug really but your data is not ready for merging.
 The two polygons do not share exactly same coordinates.
 Here is one example:

 POINT (197903.09522296768 4796248.478830872)

 The difference is in the ninth decimal bet still the vertices are not the same.
 You must pre-process your data by snapping the vertices to some grid with a reasonable precision.
 Or then you could make a feature request for making the tool in QGIS to handle vertices with some given tolerance.

 You can study your data with a quite useful tool in OpenJUMP Plus.
 The tool is in Plugins-Topology-Find coverage gaps and Find coverage overlaps in layer.
 Or you can use the Fence tool and the right-click-Other tools-Vertices In Fence.
 I do not mean to especially advertise OpenJUMP but I believe that QGIS does not have this kind of tools yet.

 #3 Updated by Tomas Cabezudo about 4 years ago